marcelonovello/Micro-Frontends-Application/README.md

 ---

-## 📜 License
+## 📄 License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for full details.

 ---